-That the City Council adopt Resolution No. 19- (Attachment A) to authorize the City Manager to:
+That the City Council:

-- 1. Enter into discussions related to the formation of a Santa Clara County RHNA subregion and develop a work plan, budget and schedule of actions leading to the formation of a countywide RHNA subregion and - 2.
-Present a recommendation on whether or not to participate in the RHNA subregion upon further study and discussions.
+- 1. Review the by-laws proposed for the Santa Clara County RHNA subregion and - 2.
+Adopt Resolution No. 19- (Attachment A) authorizing the City Manager to discuss the formation of a Santa Clara County RHNA subregion and develop a work plan, budget and schedule of actions leading to the formation of a countywide RHNA subregion.